Right-wing terrorism: 2021 United States Capitol attack

 A mob of Trump supporters storm the United States Capitol building on January 6, 2021.

-On January 6, 2021, a mob of rioters supporting President Trump's attempts to overturn the 2020 United States presidential election, stormed the U.S. Capitol during speeches made by Trump and his allies at a rally.
+On January 6, 2021, a mob of rioters supporting President Trump's attempts to overturn the 2020 United States presidential election, stormed the U.S. Capitol during speeches which were made by Trump and his allies at a rally.
 After breaching multiple police perimeters, they damaged and occupied parts of the building for several hours.
 National Guard units from several states were called up to deal with the violence, while the riots resulted in six deaths (four rioters and two police officers), over 80 arrests, and 116 officers being injured.
 Several high-profile members of the government and Capitol security resigned, including the chief of the Capitol Police, the Sergeant-at-Arms of both the House of Representatives and the Senate.
 Over 70 other countries and international organizations expressed their concerns over the protests and condemned the violence.
 One group involved, the Proud Boys, was designated a terrorist organization in Canada.
 Since then, at least two dozen Proud Boys members and affiliates have been indicted for their alleged roles in the insurrection.

 During congressional testimony two months after the Capitol assault, FBI director Christopher Wray characterized the incident as "domestic terrorism".
 Although he did not attribute the assault to a specific group, he made clear that the evidence showed a connection to right-wing extremism, particularly militia groups.
-When asked if "right-wing white supremacist groups played an instrumental role," Wray explained that the FBI did not use labels about political positioning, but agreed "we're basically saying the same thing."
-Wray testified that the top threat of domestic violent extremists were "specifically those who advocate for the superiority of the white race," alongside the threat posed by ISIL.
+When asked if "right-wing white supremacist groups played an instrumental role", Wray explained that the FBI did not use labels about political positioning, but agreed "we're basically saying the same thing."
+Wray testified that the top threat of domestic violent extremists were "specifically those who advocate for the superiority of the white race", alongside the threat posed by ISIL.
 Despite efforts by many conservatives, including during the congressional hearing, to blame antifa for the attack, Wray reiterated that the FBI had found no evidence to support the allegations.
-A February 2021 poll found that 58% of Republicans believe the Capitol riot was "mostly an antifa-inspired attack that only involved a few Trump supporters."
+A February 2021 poll found that 58% of Republicans believe the Capitol riot was "mostly an antifa-inspired attack that only involved a few Trump supporters".

 Europe

 Belgium

 Westland New Post was an underground neo-Nazi terror group in the 1980s.
-They are suspected to be linked to the Brabant killings over four years killing 28 people.
+They are suspected of involvement in the Brabant killings in which 28 people were killed over a four-year period.

-Croatia

-According to Prime Minister of Croatia at the time, Andrej Plenković, 2020 Zagreb shooting was motivated by the ruling party Croatian Democratic Union (HDZ)'s coalition with the largest Serb party in the country, Independent Democratic Serb Party (SDSS).